 Community Management – How to be a Terrible Netizen

 It is a generalized Q & A website and the members are all volunteers.
 I have learned a few things about making yourself the biggest jerk online during this time.
 Because I have seen a lot of people being awful, as if it were their aim in life.

 How to Be a Jerk Online

 - Post as fast as you can and don’t think about it.
 And anything worth doing, is worth doing fast.
+Editing is for wimps.

 - When you’re being attacked, never step away from the keyboard.
 Because the way you feel about people online is never related to the offline world.
 It only comes from online events.

 - Be vague with your words.
 Because anyone who cannot figure out what you really mean is an idiot, and you should tell them that.
 Clarity is for other people.

 Yet More Jerk Advice